Call/Text (407) 862-1825

 Do I Need a Lawyer If I’m Not At Fault?

 As previously mentioned, Florida is a no-fault state.
-That means that all drivers are required to carry at least $10,000 in both PIP and PDL as part of their car insurance.
+Everyone needs to have car insurance that includes at least $10,000 in both PIP and PDL.

-But it doesn’t mean that you’ll be taken care of just because you’re not at fault and you’re filing with your own insurance.
+However, being not at fault and filing with your own insurance doesn’t guarantee you’ll receive proper care.
 The insurance company is always going to be looking out for itself first and foremost.

-It might be tempting to settle a car accident claim on your own if there are no obvious injuries, especially if the police report clearly states you’re not at fault.
-But in that same vein, a certified car accident attorney might be able to help you get a bigger settlement without costing you more.
+Settling a car accident claim on your own might seem appealing, particularly if the accident did not result in any injuries.
+But a certified car accident attorney might help you get a bigger settlement offer without costing you more.

-Most importantly, a lawyer knows the importance of timing in a claim or lawsuit.
-Speaking with a lawyer right away will, at the very least, give you the best understanding of your case and a good idea of what you’re owed.
+Most importantly, a lawyer knows the importance of timing in a claim or lawsuit, including any statute of limitations.
+Speaking to a lawyer right away can give you a good understanding of your case.
+You’ll also better understand every step of the car accident settlement process.

 Find the Right Lawyer to Settle Your Car Accident Claim